teor2345/privcount/doc/TorEvents.markdown

 (see HiddenServiceVersionNumber).
 Version 3 has not been tested, because a full service implementation is not available.

-This event does NOT include the onion address: instead, it includes the alternate identifiers DescriptorId (v2) or BlindedEd25519PublicKey (v3).
-The number of identifiers per service differs between versions 2 and 3.
+Version 3 service descriptors encrypt the onion address.
+As a subsitute, the event includes the BlindedEd25519PublicKey identifier, which changes every day, and has an overlap period.

 This event has tagged fields: order may vary, fields may be optional.
 Optional fields in current versions may be removed in future versions.